-Recognition and reversal of expected credit losses on amounts due from fellow Group undertakings
+Recognition and reversal of expected credit losses on amounts due from fellow Group undertakings.

-As a financing company, the Company participates in the financing arrangements of the Anglo American group of companies.
-At 31 December 2022, the Company had gross amounts due from fellow Group undertakings of \$33,845 million (2021: \$32,201 million).
-The Company is exposed to credit risk should a Group undertaking not be able to service its debt obligations.
-At 31 December 2022, the Company's expected credit loss decreased by \$594 million, predominantly due to the reversal of a prior year expected credit loss ("ECL") on a specific loan which was subsequently repaid within the year.
+As a financing company, the Company participates in the financing arrangements of the Anglo American Group of companies.
+At 31 December 2023, the Company had gross amounts due from fellow Group companies of US\$28,738 million (2022: US\$33,845 million).
+The Company is exposed to credit risk should a Group undertaking not be able to service its debt obligations when they fall due.
+At 31 December 2023, the Company's expected credit loss increased by US\$459 million from US\$455 million to US\$914 million.

-In accordance with IFRS 9, management has to assess the loss allowance for expected credit losses on financial assets through use of the impairment requirements set forth in the standard.
-At each reporting date, the Company must recognise the amount of expected credit loss (or reversal) to adjust the loss allowance as calculated based on a twelve month or lifetime ECL basis, as applicable.
-To determine the ECL, the consideration of default and probability of default is critical, as they impact the measurement period of the loss and can be an indication of significant change in credit risk.
-As such, there is judgement in determining whether the borrower has insufficient liquid assets to repay the loan on demand, in part or in full.

-As part of this assessment, management must determine the recoverable amount of the receivable
+In accordance with IFRS 9, management is required to assess the allowance for the Company's expected credit losses ('ECL') on financial assets through the use of the impairment requirements set forth in the standard.
+At each reporting date, the Company must recognise the amount of expected credit loss (or reversal) to adjust the loss allowance provision calculated.
+To determine the ECL, the consideration of default and probability of default is critical, as they impact the measurement period of the loss (whether it is twelve months, or the lifetime of the financial asset) and can be an indication of significant change in credit risk.
+There is judgement in determining whether a borrower has insufficient liquid assets to repay a loan on demand, in part or in full.
+As part of this assessment, management must determine the recoverable amount of each receivable based on an assessment of the financial position of the respective Group undertaking, consideration of past evidence of default and future companyspecific and wider macroeconomic factors.
+Refer to notes 1, 5 and 8 of the financial statements.